 The Emergency Preparedness for Teaching and Learning (EPTL) Programme prepares instructors and students for online teaching and learning, in the event of unforeseen emergency situations or prolonged school closure where there are no face-to-face lessons.

-Faculty members who joined SMU on or after 1st January 2017 are required to attend an EPTL workshop and implement a synchronous WebEx online lesson by end-December of the next calendar year.
-For example, faculty members who join SMU on 1st July 2017 shall fulfil the requirements by 31st December 2018.
+Faculty members who joined SMU on or after 1st January 2017 are required to attend an EPTL workshop and implement a synchronous WebEx online lesson by end-December of the following calendar year.
+For example, faculty members who join SMU on 1st July 2018 shall fulfil the requirements by 31st December 2019.
 They will indicate the preferred EPTL implementation week for the upcoming teaching term through the Teaching Preference Survey sent out by the Office of Registrar.
-They will complete a self-declaration survey on their EPTL implementation status at the end of each academic year.